Various Opportunities to Learn

 - Participants are confident that they can accept constructive criticism with an open mind and offer it to others with honesty and kindness.

-The Learning Circle is intended for advanced practitioners and trainers.
+The Trainer Group is only for participants running their own institute and long term experienced trainers.
 It is open to participants with extensive knowledge and experience in leading and teaching this approach.
-The programme director must approve participation in the learning circle.
+The programme director must approve participation.

-No explicit teaching is offered in the Learning Circle.
+No explicit teaching is offered.
 It provides a safe space for very experienced participants to work on personal issues and to exchange experiences with colleagues, at a shared level of experience.

 All participants are free to offer or organise workshops on relevant themes of their choosing during the evening programme.
-In the past participants demonstrating their specialty have led exciting and powerful evening groups.
+In previous years participants demonstrating their specialty have led exciting and powerful evening groups.
 These have ranged from discussion groups, to watching DVDs about the work, to group singing and dancing and the constellation clown.